WELCOME to the Department of Sociology

 Students wishing to transfer to the sociology major must have a grade point average of 2.0.

-If you have any questions about our programme or about sociology in general we invite you to contact the Acting Head of Department Dr. Liam Swiss.
+If you have any questions about our programme or about sociology in general we invite you to contact the Head of Department Dr. Liam Swiss.